anabaei/exchange_engine/README.md

 ## Race Conditions & Enhancing Fault Tolerance

-- To tackle race conditions, this project employs the use of `async-mutex` and the `Async/Await` pattern.
+- I deploy `async-mutex` and the `Async/Await` pattern for race issue.
-- Furthermore, the introduction of the `exponentialRetry` function significantly bolsters fault tolerance, thereby improving system availability.
+-  The `exponentialRetry` function improves fault tolerance and availability.

 <details>
      <summary> Details </summary>

-* 1. Using `async-mutex` for Request Locking and Matching
-   - We utilize the `async-mutex` library to implement locks on requests and matching.
-This ensures that multiple operations don't interfere with each other, enhancing system stability.
+* 1. Using `async-mutex` for Request Locking and Matching We utilize the `async-mutex` library to implement locks on requests and matching.

-* 2. Deploying `Async/Await` in Order Submission as an Array of Objects
-   - We implement asynchronous processing of orders by submitting them as an array of objects.
-This approach improves concurrency and helps manage order submissions effectively.
+* 2. Deploying `Async/Await` in Order Submission as an Array of Objects.
+We implement asynchronous processing of orders by submitting them as an array of objects.

 #### Enhancing Fault Tolerance
-To increase the fault tolerance of the system and ensure high availability while preventing excessive network load due to retry requests, we employ the `submitOrdersWithRetry` function.
-This function retries order submissions when network or connection issues occur.
+To increase the fault tolerance we employ the `submitOrdersWithRetry` function.
+This function retries and increase waiting time exponentially to avoid too much load on network and allow the server

 </details>

 ## Orders and Responses
-* Orders adhere to a structured schema, and responses are expected to manifest in three distinct formats.
+* Orders structured schema, and responses are expected to be in three formats.

 <details>